awsdocs/amazon-forecast-developer-guide/doc_source/weather.md

 ### Manually Select a Single Time Zone<a name="timezones-manual"></a>

 **Note**
-You can manually select a time zone outside of the *US region*, *Canada region*, *South America region*, and *Europe region*\.
+You can manually select a time zone outside of the *US region*, *Canada region*, *South America region*, *Central America region*, *Asia Pacific region*, *Europe region*, and *Africa & Middle East region*\.
 However, all geolocation values must still be within one of those regions\.

 This option is ideal for datasets with all timestamps within a single time zone, or if all timestamps are normalized to a single time zone\.
 Using this option applies the same time zone to every item in the dataset\.